vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-21-on-prem-enterprise-k8s-solutions-view.md

 While you have begun this journey, the following questions still remain

-* I see great potential for these systems in UAT but you are not sure how they will scale in production ?
+* I see great potential for these systems in UAT/Sandbox but you are not quite sure how they will integrate to your DC infra in production ?
-* How these Cloud Native Systems will non-invasively integrate with my existing data center infrastructure
-* How can I leverage my On-Prem ( Storage, Networking, Compute) investments for these cloud native architectures
+* How can I leverage/re-purpose my On-Prem ( Storage, Networking, Compute) investments for these cloud native architectures
 * Not very confident about the robustness in security/isolation primitives for these paradigms

 ### It is simply easier to run Kubernetes on the Cloud